rfhb/ctrdata/README.md

     (nevertheless, `dfMergeTwoVariablesRelevel()` can be used to merge and map two variables / fields into one).

-# Annex: Representation of trial records’ JSON in databases
+# Trial records’ JSON in databases

 ## MongoDB